coderbyheart/open-source-meetup-alternatives/README.md

 | Open Event | GitHub: [Frontend](https://github.com/fossasia/open-event-frontend), [Backend](https://github.com/fossasia/open-event-server) | mature | Python | Apache 2.0 & GPLv3 |
 | [Open Tech Calendar](https://opentechcalendar.co.uk/) | [GitLab](https://gitlab.com/opentechcalendar)  | mature | PHP | BSD 3-Clause |
 | [OpenKi](https://openki.net/) | [Gitlab](https://gitlab.com/Openki/Openki/) | mature | MeteorJS | AGPLv3 |

+¹: _mature_ = the project is actively used by groups, _new_ = this is a new project with no usable software, _in development_ = usable software exists, but is not ready for general use

 ## See also